red-hat-data-services/product-pages-generator/README.md

 - `src/`: Contains the source code.
 - `target/`: Generated output directory.
 - `config.properties`: Configuration file.
+- `python/ProductPageAPI.py` : Is a product page API which will update the smartsheet information to the product page.

 ## APIs/External Services Used
 This project uses the SmartSheet API/Java SDK for data retrieval and manipulation.